peeper35/chingari_assignment/README.md

 Release build will be much faster.

 I have used the nonblocking `RpcClient` and async/await paradigm to make the execution as much faster as it can be.

+# Note

+This program fetch the last 1000 signatures related to the gari token, gari token has 1000 and 1000's of signatures each day.
+But the RpcClient can only give us around 1000 recent signatures (1) at a time.
+If want to get older signature you have to pass (1)'s last signature (2) into the Rpc call (`get_signatures_for_address_with_config()`) in this call you need to pass `before: last signature (2)` to get older signatures than (1).

+If you repeat this process two times then you will get 2000 signatures, if repeated 3 times then 3000 signatures so on and so forth.

+If suppose we entered a very historical date, such as few months back start_date and end_date then, the program needs to get a lots of signatures, so it will take a lots of time, also a lots of io operations as well.
+So I have not implemented that.